Starter Offer: WordPress Malware Cleanup From $89 Claim on WhatsApp →

 From one hacked site in 2018 to 4,500+ cleanups

 I started freelancing in July 2018, while still studying ICT at Comilla University.
 My first paid jobs were small — fixing broken plugin conflicts, helping people install themes, troubleshooting forms.
-Then a client showed up with a fully hacked WordPress site.
+Then a client came with a fully hacked WordPress site.
 Mobile redirects, Google blacklist, hosting suspension warning, the whole stack.
 I had no playbook, no Sucuri subscription, and no senior engineer to ask.
 I opened the files in a code editor and started reading.

 That single cleanup taught me something that has shaped every job since: automated scanners report what they recognize, but real malware hides specifically in the gaps they can't see.
 Once you can read PHP and follow what it does at runtime, the "mystery" of a hacked WordPress site disappears.
 It becomes pattern recognition.